U.S. FDA Labeling Requirements

-The U.S. Federal Food, Drug and Cosmetic Act (FFDCA) defines “labeling” as all labels and other written, printed, or graphic matter upon any article or any of its containers or wrappers, or accompanying such article.
-The term ‘accompanying’ is interpreted liberally to mean more than physical association with the food product.
-It extends to posters, tags, pamphlets, circulars, booklets, brochures, instructions, websites, etc.
+The U.S. Food and Drug Administration (FDA) defines “labeling” as “all labels and other written, printed, or graphic matters (1) upon any article or any of its containers or wrappers, or (2) accompanying such an article.”
+This may include packaging, instructions, product inserts, websites, and other promotional materials.

-The FFDCA prohibits the distribution of cosmetic products which are adulterated or misbranded.
-A cosmetic product is considered adulterated if it contains a substance which may make the product harmful to consumers under customary conditions of use or if its labeling claims are false or misleading, if it does not bear the required labeling information, or if the container is made or filled in a deceptive manner.
-Furthermore, some U.S. States, such as California, have additional labeling requirements.
-Registrar Corp helps companies modify their cosmetic labeling to help avoid charges of adulteration and misbranding as well as comply with U.S. FDA and State regulations.
+The FFDCA prohibits the distribution of misbranded cosmetic products.
+A cosmetic product is considered misbranded if its labeling claims are false or misleading, if it does not bear required information, or if the container is made or filled in a deceptive manner.
+Registrar Corp can review your cosmetic’s labeling for compliance with FDA regulations.

 FDA requires labels for radiation-emitting electronic devices (RED) to bear numerous aspects that may include warning statements, safety instructions, or servicing information.
 Registrar Corp can review your device’s labeling for compliance with FDA regulations.